 What does it take to make it work?
 You HAVE to watch the lectures the night before.
 Really.
 Absolutely.
 Positively.
 In exchange, I'll help you do your homework.
-If you haven't watched the videos, you will be wasting everyone's time in class.
+If you haven't watched the videos, it will be obvious and you will be wasting everyone's time in class.
 So, to preserve time for the students who made this small effort, I will ask you to leave.
 So ... watch the lectures, and come to class with your book, pencil and paper.

 Please tell me about yourself: (turn this in at the end of class)